contao/contao-manager/docs/build-phar.md

 you can use [Phing] and run the provided `build.xml` file.

 Simply install Phing on your local computer and run it in the root directory.
-The result will be a `contao-manager.phar.php` file in the root.
+The result will be a `contao-manager.phar` file in the root.